+The data presented in this chapter are estimates of net emissions and removals from HWP due to changes in the HWP carbon pool.
+The applied approach to HWP accounting is a production approach (see chp.
+6.3.3).
 The estimate uses the product categories, half-lives, and methodologies as described in IPCC (2006) and IPCC (2014).